Buying a Business Domain Name in Three Simple Steps

 1. Keep It Simple

-Make sure it is easy to spell, and steer clear of numbers and hyphens.
+Make sure it is easy to spell, and avoid numbers and hyphens.
 (You don’t want them to think, “4” or "four.”)
 Trying to be overly clever might backfire – remember, you want people to find you effortlessly.
 Don't complicate matters by opting for a domain name that sacrifices clarity for creativity.
 While being clever can be cute, using unconventional spellings can hinder your online marketing efforts.

 1. Assessing Cost